-Allegiance to whom?
+Allegiance

 Only God’s Kingdom will prevail and endure forever.
 All other political powers are transitory.
-Already they are passing away.
+Already, they are passing away.

 Despite

-human pretensions, History demonstrates without exception the impermanence
+human pretensions, History demonstrates the impermanence of

 At the height of his power, the absolute